Rural Landscapes of Ireland & Britain16 days

 Led by a Blue Badge Guide, you’ll travel to Windsor for a guided visit to the world’s largest and longest-inhabited castle.
 Founded by William the Conqueror in 1070, Windsor has been the British Royal Family’s preferred retreat for the past 900 years.
 Step inside the State Apartments and St. George’s Chapel (closed Sundays), where the Knights of the Garter ceremony takes place.
 View the exhibit of royal treasures on display within the castle.
 You’ll then have time to stroll through the town of Windsor and have a look at Eton College, a prestigious prep school attended by Princes William and Harry.
 Please note: Windsor Castle is occasionally closed when in use by the Royal Family; a visit to Henry VIII’s Hampton Court will be substituted when necessary.

 Open your mind (not your wallet) at the city’s free museums

-With an full free day in London, you might view the decorative arts on display at the Victoria and Albert Museum or browse the fashionable boutiques on the King’s Road.
-Or, join an optional excursion outside London to two famous attractions, Stonehenge and the posh city of Bath.
+With a full free day in London, you might view the decorative arts on display at the Victoria and Albert Museum or browse the fashionable boutiques on the King’s Road.
+Or, join an optional excursion outside London to two famous attractions, Stonehenge and the university city of Oxford.

 Must be booked 20 days before departure